Engineering

 Integration Patterns in Production

 The memory management system does not operate in isolation.
-It needs to integrate with whatever framework is running the agent - and the integration pattern affects how memory operations fit into the agent's request/response cycle.
+It needs to integrate with whatever framework is running the agent, and the integration pattern affects how memory operations fit into the agent's request/response cycle.

 For frameworks like LangChain and LangGraph, Mem0 integrates as a retriever and a storage backend.
 The agent can call memory search at the start of each turn to surface relevant context, and queue memory write operations at the end to capture anything worth persisting.
 In LangGraph specifically, memory operations can be embedded as nodes in the graph - a retrieve node at the beginning of the workflow, a store node at the end - which keeps the memory logic explicit in the workflow definition rather than buried in the agent's system prompt.

 For Mastra, the integration exposes two tools directly to the agent: a Mem0-remember tool for retrieval and a Mem0-memorize tool for storage.
 The agent's own reasoning drives when each tool fires.
 The memorize tool saves asynchronously - the write happens in the background without blocking the agent's response, which keeps latency from compounding on write-heavy sessions.
-The remember tool uses semantic search, so the agent does not need to know exactly what it is looking for - it can pass the current user question and the retrieval system finds the relevant stored context.
+The remember tool uses semantic search, so the agent does not need to know exactly what it is looking for - it can pass the current user question, and the retrieval system finds the relevant stored context.

 The key architectural choice across all integration patterns is whether memory operations are agent-driven (the agent decides when to read and write) or pipeline-driven (memory retrieval and storage happen automatically at defined points in every request cycle).
 Agent-driven memory is more flexible and avoids unnecessary memory operations on queries where history is not relevant.
 Pipeline-driven memory is more consistent - it does not depend on the agent's reasoning to correctly identify memory-worthy moments.